ShilpThapak/Traffic_Sign_Detector/README.md

 # Traffic Sign Detector
-Write an AI to identify which traffic sign appears in a photograph.
+Traffic Sign Detector is an AI that uses Neural Network to identify which traffic sign appears in a photograph.

 Demo: https://www.youtube.com/watch?v=k5TJ6ti0pM4